jywu20/Notes/Computer Science/Circuit/HDL.md

 but in HDL we don't, and the sequential relation has to be done "locally".

-If we reflect on how to decompose a sequential logic into two modules, the solution sketched here is actually the most natural way: basically we circle several subsequent states and use a single state (`DOING_FUNC1`) to represent them in the global state variable, and then add a local state variable to represent the details in `DOING_FUNC1`.
+If we reflect on how to decompose a sequential logic into two modules, the solution sketched here - the so-called *ready-valid protocol* - is actually the most natural way: basically we circle several subsequent states and use a single state (`DOING_FUNC1`) to represent them in the global state variable, and then add a local state variable to represent the details in `DOING_FUNC1`.